MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/messaging-center.md

 });
 ```

 In this example, the [`Subscribe`](xref:Xamarin.Forms.MessagingCenter.Subscribe*) method subscribes the `this` object to `Hi` messages that are sent by the `MainPage` type, and executes a callback delegate in response to receiving the message.
-This callback delegate, specified as a lambda expression, could be code that updates the UI, saves some data, or triggers some other operation.
+The callback delegate, specified as a lambda expression, could be code that updates the UI, saves some data, or triggers some other operation.

 > [!NOTE]
 > A subscriber might not need to handle every instance of a published message, and this can be controlled by the generic type arguments that are specified on the [`Subscribe`](xref:Xamarin.Forms.MessagingCenter.Subscribe*) method.